capport-wg/api/draft-ietf-capport-api.md

 ## JSON Keys  {#json-keys}

-The Captive Portal API data structures are specified in JavaScript Object Notation (JSON) [RFC8259].
+The Captive Portal API data structures are specified in JavaScript Object Notation (JSON) {{RFC8259}}.
 Requests and responses for the Captive Portal API use the "application/captive+json" media type.
 Clients SHOULD include this media type as an Accept header in their GET requests, and servers MUST mark this media type as their Content-Type header in responses.

 The following keys are defined at the top-level of the JSON structure returned by the API server:

 - "captive" (required, boolean): indicates whether the client is in a state of captivity, i.e it has not satisfied the conditions to access the external network.
 If the client is captive (i.e. captive=true), it can still be allowed enough access for it to perform server authentication {{server-auth}}.
-- "user-portal-url" (required, string): provides the URL of a web portal with which a user can interact.
+- "user-portal-url" (optional, string): provides the URL of a web portal with which a user can interact.
 - "vendor-info-url" (optional, string): provides the URL of a webpage or site on which the operator of the network has information that it wishes to share with the user (e.g. store info, maps, flight status, or entertainment).
 - "expire-date" (optional, string formatted as {{RFC3339}} datetime): indicates the date and time after which the client will be in a captive state.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and SHOULD omit this value for captive clients.
 - "bytes-remaining" (optional, integer): indicates the number of bytes remaining, after which the client will be in placed into a captive state.
 The byte count represents the total number of IP packet (layer 3) bytes sent and received by the client.
 Captive portal systems might not count traffic to whitelisted servers, such as the API server, but clients cannot rely on such behavior.

+The valid JSON keys can be extended by adding entries to the Captive Portal API Keys Registry {{iana-section}}.
+If a client receives a key that it does not recognize, it MUST ignore the key and any associated values.
+All keys other than the ones defined in this document as "required" will be considered optional.

 ## An Example Interaction {#example}